Testing webpack

 or delete the test.filter.js

-Based on implementation differences and performance considerations, Rspack will integrate some Webpack plugins internally.
-The test suite for the plugins will also be copied to the tests/plugin-test folder for testing plugin compatibility.
+Based on implementation differences and performance considerations, Rspack will integrate some webpack plugins internally.
+The test suite for the plugins will also be copied to the rspack-plugin-ci for testing plugin compatibility.

 Therefore, in order to maintain consistency with the original repository, it is not recommended to modify these test cases, except in the following scenarios: